jcolemorrison/redux-sagas-authentication-app/README.md

 ---

-Part 2 and 3 are still pending for this guide and repo.
+Part 3 is still pending for this guide and repo.

 ---